-I'm able to provide treatment for post-abortion grief/trauma for women and for men; however I do not provide pregnancy termination counselling unless a woman wants to know more about abortion grief/trauma and options for having supports in place to keep her pregnancy; I will refer to pro-choice services if requested.
+I'm able to provide treatment for post-abortion grief/trauma for women and for men; however I do not provide pregnancy termination counselling unless a person wants to know more about abortion grief/trauma and options for having supports in place to keep a pregnancy; I will refer to pro-choice services if requested.

 Key Contributions & Achievements